 Learning Japanese can be a difficult process if you aren’t able to travel to Japan and immerse yourself in the language for months at a time.
 With three writing systems to learn — katakana, hiragana, and kanji — and phonetic sounds that don’t appear in the English language, you may be wondering where to turn to for help.

 Fortunately, YouTube has a variety of resources to help tune your ear to the Japanese language, from beginner grammar and vocabulary lessons to deep dives into cultural differences and regional dialects.
 As you become more confident in your abilities, you can even listen to channels intended for native Japanese speakers.

-Use these channels as a supplement to podcasts and language-learning apps, or as standalone lessons.
+Use these channels as a supplement to podcasts, courses, or as standalone lessons.
 Wherever you are in the process, you’ll find a channel that’s just right for your current comprehension skills and learning level.

 Start off with one of these channels intended for beginners.
 If you haven’t taken any classes in Japanese and are new to the Japanese writing system, these videos will get you up to speed and give you a solid foundation for more advanced lessons.

 The Language Pod resources are some of the best YouTube channels for learning a new language.
 They’re comprehensive and well-produced, so you can start out as a beginner and stick with them all the way through more intermediate lessons.

 Host Risa will be your guide in videos like “Learn All Hiragana in 1 Hour,” which gives you a crash course in one aspect of the Japanese writing system.
 Visitors to Japan will benefit from videos like “How to Navigate Passport Control in Japanese,” and language nerds will enjoy “6 Japanese Words That Are Impossible to Translate.”